GenZmeY/KF2-BuildTools/README.md

 - [git-bash](https://git-scm.com/download/win)

 # Add to your project
-Make sure that the location of folders and files in your project is as follows (Correct it if it's not):
+Make sure that the location of folders and files in your project as follows (Correct it if it's not):
 `/<PackageName>/Classes/*.uc`

 **There are two ways to add KF2-BuildTools to your project:**